Opentrons/opentrons/api/docs/source/complex commands.rst

     pipette.transfer(700, plate.wells('A2'), plate.wells('B2'))

-    for c in robot.commands():
-        print(c)

-will print out...
+will have the steps...

 .. code-block:: python

-    Transferring 700 from <Well A2> to <Well B2>
+    Transferring 700 from well A2 in "1" to well B2 in "1"
-    Picking up tip <Well A1>
+    Picking up tip well A1 in "2"
-    Aspirating 200.0 uL from <Well A2> at 1 speed
+    Aspirating 300.0 uL from well A2 in "1" at 1 speed
-    Dispensing 200.0 uL into <Well B2>
+    Dispensing 300.0 uL into well B2 in "1"
-    Aspirating 200.0 uL from <Well A2> at 1 speed
+    Aspirating 200.0 uL from well A2 in "1" at 1 speed
-    Dispensing 200.0 uL into <Well B2>
+    Dispensing 200.0 uL into well B2 in "1"
-    Aspirating 150.0 uL from <Well A2> at 1 speed
-    Dispensing 150.0 uL into <Well B2>
-    Aspirating 150.0 uL from <Well A2> at 1 speed
+    Aspirating 200.0 uL from well A2 in "1" at 1 speed
-    Dispensing 150.0 uL into <Well B2>
+    Dispensing 200.0 uL into well B2 in "1"
-    Dropping tip <Well A1>
+    Dropping tip well A1 in "12"

 Multiple Wells
 --------------